f-corvaro/42.common_core/02-push_swap/README.md

 <p align="justify">

 The purpose of this project is to write a program named ```push_swap``` that takes as an argument the stack a formatted as a list of integers.
-So, this project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-To succeed you’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting.
+The purpose of this project is to sort the list of integers stored in stack A using a limited set of instructions and another stack called B. To score the maximum you need to use the lowest possible number of actions, is setted a maximum number of moves.
+There are many ways to manipulate this stack implementing different algorithms.

 <p>
 <br>